 By Lacie Blankenship

 Company policies lay the legal foundation for employee and employer expectations.
-It’s fairly common that these formalities feature non-inclusive language.
+A natural beginning step to LGBTQIA+ in the workplace is to adapt policies with inclusion in mind.
+Commonly, these formalities feature non-inclusive language.
 One example is the use of ‘maternity’ and ‘paternity’ leave.
-Company leadership has the opportunity to improve this by changing gendered terms (i.e.: maternal/paternal leave) to nonbinary terms (i.e.: parental/family leave).
+Company leadership can improve this by changing gendered terms (i.e., maternal/paternal leave) to nonbinary (i.e., parental/family leave).
 Another example is spousal benefits.
-Companies should ensure that employees in same-sex relationships have the same protections and benefits that non-LGBTQ+ employees do.
+Companies should ensure that employees in same-sex relationships have the same protections and benefits that non-LGBTQIA+ employees do.

 “I think that removing gendered language from formal policies is a really good first step,” says Lopiano.
 “Professionals should be mindful of the language they are using and what sort of gender norms they formally perpetuate in policies like written benefits packages and formal dress codes.”

 How can managers support LGBTQIA+ inclusion in the workplace?

 In addition to formal inclusion, managers should encourage informal and interpersonal inclusion.
 There’s a line between sharing and prying.
 Some people may not be comfortable sharing many personal details at work, and others may be thrilled to share more.
 It is never appropriate to assume anything (pronouns, sexuality, identity, etc.) or pry.
 However, there is a balance that fosters inclusion.